voidspawner/void.lang/README.md

 > Use **Help** to display a description of the action
 >
 > ```console
-> python void.py help
+> python3 void.py help
-> python void.py h upper
+> python3 void.py h upper
 > ```

 > Number of actions **``240``**